Products in Stock

 Try to act fast!
 If the spill has just occurred, immediately wipe it up to stop it staining the surface of the deck.
 If grease is present, clean the deck with soapy water and a scrubbing brush, or try washing it with a bleach-free composite decking cleaner before hosing clean.
 Always follow any product instructions carefully, and make sure the water is not too hot.

-You can expect your composite decking to last from 20 to 30 years, which is 15 to 25 years longer than the timber alternative!
 Our composite decking comes with a 10-year limited warranty for complete peace of mind.

 Keeping your decking clear and clean takes very little time and makes a big difference.
 If you use your deck for eating, barbecuing and drinking, keep an eye out for spills and wipe them up immediately to prevent the deck board staining.
 For general maintenance, just sweep debris off the boards and from in the gaps between boards as needed to stop algae and mould growing.
 Every spring and autumn we recommend washing down the whole deck with a soft scrubbing brush and soapy water, before rinsing clean with a hose.
 Areas subject to higher mould growth may need power washing, bleach free cleaner or treatment with a copper sulphate solution.